awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 ## Request quotas for each AWS KMS API operation<a name="rps-table"></a>

 This table lists the [Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/) quota code and the default value for each AWS KMS request quota\.
+All AWS KMS request quotas are adjustable\.

 **Note**
 You might need to scroll horizontally or vertically to see all of the data in this table\.